flowdock/node-flowdock/Readme.md

   return stream.close();
 });
 ```
-The full `message` format specification for different message types is in Flowdock API Message documentation.
+The full message format specification for different message types is in Flowdock API Message documentation.

 #### Set your status for a flow
 ```javascript
 stream.status(flow, 'I just got the first message through the Flowdock stream API.');
 ```
 Both arguments should be strings.
+Setting a status is flow specific.

 #### Post a chat message to a flow
 ```javascript
 stream.message(flow, 'Isn\'t this cool?');
 ```
 Both arguments should be strings.
+Sending a message is flow specific.

 #### Fetch and stream all the flows your user has an access